 “I didn’t want something else to stress about.
 I did what I had to do to stay safe, like working and exercising at home.
 I’ve also been having consultations with my medical oncologist over the phone, rather than face-to-face.
 Everyone at the centre has been so supportive and have done everything they can to keep us safe.”

 “Social media has been a massive help for me.
 When I was first diagnosed, my best friend Megan went on a mad search for anything cancer related and found a couple of people who I then followed on Instagram.
-The thought of connecting with people on social media who have gone through similar experiences is pretty awesome, and if they can do it then maybe I can too.”
+The thought of connecting with people on social media who have gone through similar experiences is pretty awesome, and if they can do it then maybe I can too.
+It’s been great to share my experience with cancer and how I’ve been getting through treatment.”

 As a young woman with breast cancer, surrounded by older women at very different stages of their lives with the same diagnosis, Elyce’s experience hasn’t always been easy.
 While social media has been a great support, she says it still didn’t give her everything she needed to get through her diagnosis and treatment.